 - Adding a new integrated degree program (e.g. 4+1 Bachelor to Masters program)

 - Substantively changing a degree or minor, including: adding a sub-plan, changing a plan or sub-plan name, changing a degree designation (e.g. B.S. to B.A., M.S. to M.A.), changing the academic home of a plan, merging two or more degrees or minors

 - Discontinuing a degree, plan, or sub-plan

 - Offering distance delivery of all or substantially all coursework for an existing plan, adding or changing a program delivery modality.

 - Adding or changing academic plan related partnerships/collaborations with an external entity

 The stages of development and approval are additive, with various points of emphasis at each stage in the process.
 Early consultation within the college, among other colleges, with institutional units, and across campus is strongly recommended as each unit focuses on different aspects of the proposal.
-For example, the Office of Undergraduate Education and the Graduate School focus their review on admission and degree requirements, University policy compliance, other factors specifically related to the academic success of students.
+For example, the Office of Undergraduate Education and the Graduate School focus their reviews on admission and degree requirements, University policy compliance, and other factors specifically related to the academic success of students.
 Review by the Office of the Provost focuses on things like need and demand, efficiency and effectiveness, support and resources, mission, collaboration, and program duplication.
 New degree undergraduate program proposals on the Twin Cities campus are also reviewed by the Campus Curriculum Committee.